 Hi, I'm Kenrick (he/him).
 Welcome!

-I've held senior management roles across functions, including as an executive director, and at the director-level in program design and management; professional and organizational development; fundraising; compliance; and operations.
+During my career, I've held senior management roles across functions, including as an executive director, and at the director-level in program design and management; professional and organizational development; fundraising; compliance; and operations.

-I co-produced "Queens At Court", a short documentary on amateur LGBTQ tennis which screened at US and Canadian professional tennis tournaments, and I've played 70+ amateur tennis tournaments, including Gay Games 2010 (Cologne) and 2014 (Cleveland).
+I co-produced "Queens At Court", a short documentary on amateur LGBTQ tennis which was screened at US and Canadian professional tennis tournaments, and I've played 70+ amateur tennis tournaments, including Gay Games 2010 (Cologne) and 2014 (Cleveland).

 I was born in Guyana, raised in the NYC area, and currently live in Newark, NJ.
 I hold a BA in Politics from New York University, and an MS in Urban Policy and Leadership from CUNY-Hunter College.